-Note that the Past Purchases list might be modified after each billing cycle and show purchases for which you have already paid.
-8 Purchases...
+Note that the Past Purchases list might not be updated until the end of the billing cycle, and therefore may show purchases for which you have already paid.

 Reviewing and Canceling an Upcoming Purchase

 Use Point and Select to choose an upcoming purchase from the Future Purchases screen.
 You can review the program description, as well as cancel an upcoming purchase.